danielecr/urocket-http-stage/README.md

 split in 2 parts and the first stage is missed.
 This happens when the rocket is on the cloud.
 I would call this "usefull rocket stage".

-Nothing to do with rust rocket, in fact the code use hyper because it needs minimal staff.
+Nothing to do with rust rocket, in fact the code use hyper since it needs minimal staff.

 Openapi reference:
 - https://swagger.io/specification/